open-contracting-extensions/ocds_sustainability_extension/README.md

 # Sustainability extension

-Adds a `sustainability` array and a `hasSustainability` field to the tender and lot levels to identify if this process is related to Sustainable Public Procurement (SPP).
+Adds a `sustainability` array and a `hasSustainability` field to the tender and lot objects to provide information related to Sustainable Public Procurement (SPP).

 Each `sustainability` array entry has `goal` and `strategies` fields.
-The strategies field accepts an array of codes from the closed `sustainabilityStrategy` codelist, to indicate which strategies are used to achieve the goal.
-The `goal` field accepts a code from the open `sustainabilityGoal` codelist, to indicate which sustainability goal the process/lot is related to.
+The strategies field accepts an array of codes from the closed `sustainabilityStrategy.csv` codelist, to indicate which strategies are used to achieve the goal.
+The `goal` field accepts a code from the open `sustainabilityGoal.csv` codelist, to indicate which sustainability goal the process/lot is related to.

 This extension uses the SPP definition from [UNEP](https://wedocs.unep.org/bitstream/handle/20.500.11822/37045/SPPWSG.pdf): “a process whereby public sector organizations meet their needs for goods, services, works and utilities in a way that achieves value for money on a whole life basis in terms of generating benefits not only to the organization, but also to society and the economy, whilst minimizing, and if possible, avoiding, damage to the environment.”

 ## Motivation

 To calculate SPP indicators, a user or an application needs to be able to perform the following tasks, using OCDS data:

 - Select the contracting processes or individual lots that relate to SPP.
 - Select the contracting processes or individual lots that relate to a specific sustainability goal.
 - Determine which strategies are being used to promote a sustainability goal, within a contracting process or lot.